Root Canal Therapy - Waco, TX

 Why Do We Need Root Canal Treatment?

 When your tooth's nerve tissue or pulp is damaged, it breaks down and dies.
 Bacteria inside the tooth begin to multiply.
-The bacteria and other decayed debris causes infection inside the tooth or an abscess at the base of the tooth.
+The bacteria and other decayed debris can cause infection inside the tooth or an abscess at the base of the tooth.
 An abscess is a pus-filled pocket that forms at the roots of the tooth.
 Untreated tooth infections in the root canal also cause:

 - Extreme pain, discomfort, and sensitivity